Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Nsx-Firewall-Patterns/README.md

 In this section you will test your setup.
 You will ping to a server on internet from your VM in Red, Green and Blue segments.
 Refer to Microsoft documentation on how to create a VM in AVS environment.

 1. Login to a VM in Red-App segment.
-2. Run following command to check routing and source NAT'ting.
+2. Run following command to check routing and source NATting.
 Make sure DNS is setup correctly on your client VM.
    1. Check HTTP connectivity and SNAT
    ```
    # curl ip.me